A. NLTA Membership

 - Active membership in the Association shall be in accordance with By-Law III.

-- Active membership privileges for a substitute teacher, in accordance with By-Law III.B., are extended to November 30th of the school year subsequent to the school year in which the substitute teacher qualified for active membership, provided he/she is still available and registered for substitute teaching with a school board.
+- Active membership privileges for a substitute teacher, in accordance with By-Law III.B., are extended to November 30th of the school year subsequent to the school year in which the substitute teacher qualified for active membership, provided they are still available and registered for substitute teaching with a school board.
 [1986 AGM]

 - The Provincial Executive has the authority to suspend or expel a teacher from membership in accordance with Section 18(1) of the NLTA Act.